-These were numbers I found through a quick 5 minute search.
-It’s hard going back 10 years but we’ll just use these numbers for now in the model.
+These were numbers I found through a quick 5-minute search.
+It’s hard going back ten years, but we’ll use these numbers for now in the model.

 In Gary Vaynerchuck’s book: “Crush It”, he describes how to simply cold call every relevant company that is buying space on Google to test pricing.

-In order to get to the derivative currency exchange rate, we need to model the user side behavior that connects to CPM which is the average number of monthly page views per user.
+To get to the derivative currency exchange rate, we need to model the user-side behavior that connects to CPM, which is the average number of monthly page views per user.

-Here I am going to assume that a user on average will view 10 pages per day or 300 pages per month.
+Here I am going to assume that a user, on average, will view ten pages per day or 300 pages per month.

-In 2010, Facebook’s closest rival Hi5 had an average of 351.2 monthly pages views per user.
+In 2010, Facebook’s closest rival, Hi5, had an average of 351.2 monthly page views per user.
 MySpace came in at 261.8 monthly page views per user (source).
 Facebook again outperformed both of these with 661.8 monthly page views per user!